 Washington has a unique approach to splitting federal highway funds between state and local government.
-There is a requirement to sub-allocate about half of the Surface Transportation Block Grant (STBG) funding to local entities based on population, and there is also metropolitan planning money for local organizations.
+There is a requirement to sub-allocate the Surface Transportation Block Grant (STBG), Transportation Alternatives (TA) and Carbon Reduction Program (CRP) funding to local entities based on population, and there is also metropolitan planning money for local organizations.
 Due to our state's history of collaboration and open discussion, the State provides more money to local governments than required by federal law.
 Since the Intermodal Surface Transportation Act (ISTEA) in 1991, Washington State has engaged in a discussion about how to split the Federal-Aid Highway Funds between WSDOT and local jurisdictions.